espressif/esp-idf/examples/provisioning/wifi_prov_mgr/README.md

 ```
 idf.py menuconfig
 ```
 * Set the BLE/Soft AP transport under "Example Configuration" options.
-ESP32-S2 will have only SoftAP option.
+ESP32-S2 will have only SoftAP option (SoftAP option cannot be used if IPv4 is disabled in lwIP)

 ### Build and Flash